CHEWY OAT COOKIES WITH MAPLE FILLING

 - Sift icing sugar, baking powder and a pinch of salt into a bowl, then stir through the almond meal and lemon zest.

 - Roll out each ball of dough on a lightly floured surface into a sausage shape about 20cm long.
-Enclose in plastic wrap and chill for at least 2 hours (preferably overnight).
+Enclose in plastic wrap and chill for at least 2 hours, preferably overnight.

-- Preheat oven to 150 degrees.
+- Preheat oven to 150°C (130 fan forced).
 Line biscuit trays with baking paper and set aside.

-- Bake on the middle shelf of the oven for about 15 to 20mins or until pale golden.
+- Bake on the middle shelf of the oven for about 15 to 20 minutes or until pale golden.
 Remove from oven, dust with a little icing sugar and cool on a wire rack.
 Enjoy with your coffee.

-No need to space the biscuits out too much - they do not spread.
+No need to space the biscuits out too much - they do not spread

-Jam Drops
+Jam drops

 Ingredients